CloudOn9/cloudon9.github.io/docs/index.md

-## CloudOn9's page
+## Cloudate9's page

 #### About me:

 Hello world!
 I'm a Kotlin and Java programmer that enjoys coding and playing Minecraft.
-Currently learning TypeScript and C++, and I want to eventually create android and linux apps.
-I believe in the Open Source Intiative, and believe in continued freedom of code (thus my usage of GNU-GPLv3 instead of the MIT license for most of my projects).
+I'll be fluent in more languages, eventually.
+I should really get this done in js/ts instead of GH pages.

 #### Links